saibot94/DCP-UVT-2016/README.md

 Repository containing code samples for the Distributed and Concurrent Programming lecture, spring 2016, UVT

-## Unix domain socket examples with 1 big server handing the client's file descriptor to several local servers
+## Unix domain socket examples

+This example has 1 big server handing the client's file descriptor to several local servers

 To run the app: